dubinsky/cloud-run/README.md

 Plugin creates two help tasks that retrieve the YAML for the service and its latest revision respectively:
-- `cloudRunGetServiceYaml` is similar to
+- `cloudRunDescribe` is similar to
   `gcloud run services describe $serviceName --format export`
-- `cloudRunGetLatestRevisionYaml` is similar to `gcloud run services describe $serviceName --format export` (if you know the name of the latest revision of your service :))
+- `cloudRunDescribeRevision` is similar to
+  `gcloud run revisions describe $revisionName --format export` (if you know the name of the latest revision of your service :))

 ## Configuration ##